Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 Final tip

-Borgo Parrini is perfect as an alternative and authentic stop for those who want to discover a different, creative, and colorful Sicily.
-With TDS Rent you can experience it stress-free, in total freedom and maximum comfort.
+Borgo Parrini is perfect as an alternative and authentic stop for anyone who wants to discover a different, creative and colourful side of Sicily.
+With TDS Rent you can enjoy it stress-free, in freedom and with maximum comfort.

 FAQ